msantos/verx/README.md

     bin/verx

+To list the test VMs:

+    bin/verx list --uri test:///default

+To retrieve the test virtual machine configuration:

+    bin/verx dumpxml test --uri test:///default

-To create the example VM:
+To create the example VM (a no-op with the test driver):

-    bin/verx create priv/example.xml
+    bin/verx create priv/example.xml --uri test:///default

 To see all the VMs (if you have TLS set up):

-    bin/verx list --all --transport verx_client_tls
+    bin/verx list --all --transport verx_client_tls --uri test:///default

+To screenshot the test VM:

+    bin/verx screenshot test --uri test:///default

-To connect to example VM's console using the Unix transport:
+The test driver will return an error if console access is requested.
+To connect to an actual VM's console using the Unix transport:

     bin/verx console localvm # control-C to exit